 It was anticipated that after three years, women would have access to additional economic opportunities, benefit from them and thereby increase food security of their household and reduce gender inequalities in agriculture.
 To reach this, farmer groups were trained in: Good Agricultural Practices (GAP) for vegetable production, Village Saving and Lending (VSL model), tomato and green leaf processing and entrepreneurship as well as a simple pedal pumps for small-scale irrigation were promoted.

 Based on notable achivements obtained in this first phase, Helvetas managed to secure funding (78% of the project total budget) from the European Union to scale-up.
-Currently, the project is working with 100 farmers' groups representing over 2,500 poor households, and 15 wards in 66 villages of three districts namely Singida Rural, Mkalama and Iramba.
+Currently, the project worked with 100 farmers' groups representing over 2,500 poor households, and 15 wards in 66 villages of three districts namely Singida Rural, Mkalama and Iramba.

 Hon.
 Benjamin Mkapa, Former President of the United Republic of Tanzania